 The Classroom Management Specialist certificate is designed to recognize the master teachers who have exhibited graduate-level mastery of the concepts and processes of effective and efficient classroom management, character development, and building student resiliency.
 The certificate program is a University certificate of concentrated studies and does not lead to a Virginia endorsement.
 This certificate program is offered at the Virginia Beach campus in the fall and at the metro Washington, DC area in the spring.
 Courses taken for this certificate may transfer into the Master Teacher M.Ed. program.
 Students who are interested in completing the M.Ed. program must apply to that program and complete all application requirements accordingly.

-EMTP 503 Character Development & Classroom Management 3 EMTP 515 Identifying and Assessing Students At-Risk EMTP 519 Building Resilience in Students At-Risk EMIT 519 Durdning Resilience in Students At-Risk
+EMTP 503 Character Development & Classroom Management 3 EMTP 515 Identifying and Assessing Students At-Risk EMTP 519 Building Resilience in Students At-Risk

 Certificate in Curriculum, Instruction and Assessment